Aviation training: what does the pandemic involve for its future?

 The Post-Pandemic Plan – Mario Pierobon, September 17th, 2020 – AviationPros

 Martin Schreiber is currently Director of Operations at Wiseleap Solutions.
-He possess a comprehensive understanding and extensive experience in the Aviation Industry.
+He possesses a comprehensive understanding and extensive experience in the Aviation Industry.
 Over the last 10 years, he has utilized his expertise focusing on Aircraft Ground Operations.